amalthomas111/SBF/README.md

 ### Installation

--   1. Clone from Github and install
+1. Clone `SBF` from Github and install

 <!-- -->